Gel'fand's inverse problem for the graph Laplacian

 \begin{definition} Given a subset $S\subseteq G$, we say a point $x_0\in S$ is an \emph{extreme point of $S$ with respect to $\partial G$}, if there exists a point $z\in \partial G$ such that $x_0$ is the unique nearest point in $S$ from $z$, with respect to the distance $d$ on $(G\cup\partial G,E)$. \end{definition}

 \begin{mainassumption} We impose the following assumptions on the finite graph $(G,\partial G,E)$. \begin{enumerate}[\quad(1)] \item For any subset $S\subseteq G$ with cardinality at least $2$, there exist at least two extreme points of $S$ with respect to $\partial G$.
-We refer to this condition as the Two-Points Condition. \item For any $z\in\partial G$ and any pair of points $x,y\in G$, if $x\sim z,\,y\sim z$, then $x\sim y$. \end{enumerate} \end{mainassumption}
+We refer to this condition as the Two-Points Condition. \item For any $z\in\partial G$ and any pair of distinct points $x,y\in G$, if $x\sim z,\,y\sim z$, then $x\sim y$. \end{enumerate} \end{mainassumption}

-Observe that \cref{as1case2} of \cref{assumption} is satisfied if every boundary point is connected to only one interior point.
+Note that \cref{as1case2} of \cref{assumption} is void if every boundary point is connected to only one interior point.
 Hence any graph can be adjusted to satisfy \cref{as1case2} by attaching an additional edge to every boundary point and declaring the added vertices as the new boundary points.
 We remark that \cref{as1case2} is essential for proper wavefront behaviour (see \cref{wavefront}).

 One can view the Two-Points Condition (\cref{as1case1} of \cref{assumption}) as a criterion of choosing appropriate boundary points for solving the inverse boundary spectral problem.
 As an intuitive example in the continuous setting, any compact subset of a square in $\R^2$ has at least two extreme points unless it is a single point set.
 In this case, two extreme points can be chosen by taking a point achieving the maximal height and a point achieving the minimal height with respect to one edge of the square.
 The boundary points realizing the extreme point condition are the vertical projections of those two chosen points to the proper edges (see \cref{fig_square2points}).
 Several types of graphs satisfying the Two-Points Condition are discussed in \cref{section-examples}.